lkmnds/the-coffee/coffee-proto.md

 # The coffee protocol

-All protocol examples use A as the coffee machine and P as the ~~lazy~~ programmer
+All protocol examples use M as the coffee machine and P as the ~~lazy~~ programmer

 ## Handshake